-Asylum seekers can go outside whenever they want.
-In Vámosszabadi, the IAO provides also direct free bus transport to Győr, the nearest bigger town, for the residents of the community shelter.
-In Kiskunhalas, access to the town is not ensured since there is no available public transport and not even pavement.
+Asylum seekers can go outside whenever they want except in Balassagyarmat where a strict curfew has been introduced recently.
+In Vámosszabadi, the IAO provides also direct free bus transport to Győr, the nearest big town, for the residents of the community shelter.
+In Kiskunhalas, access to the town is not ensured since there is no public transport available and there is not even a pavement.

 Social and community workers in the reception facilities sometimes organise different activities for asylum seekers e.g. drawing, music activities, film clubs, cooking or sport events.
 However, such activities are project-based and occur only if there is a funded project.
-During the summer of 2015 no such activities were organised since social workers were involved in distributing bedlinen and other administrative tasks.
-Every facility has computers and community rooms and sport fields.
+Every facility has computers and community rooms.
+Kiskunhalas is lacking sport fields though.
 Some have a playground as well.
 In Vámosszabadi, the social workers have also organised a small library and Hungarian language classes are organised, as well.